fglock/Perlito/README-perlito5.md

   Bareword "GG" not allowed while "strict subs" in use at (eval 1) line 1.
   ```

+- each statement can have a single label for 'last', 'goto'.
+  Multiple labels are not supported.

 Add tests for fixed bugs
 ------------------------